Aaron Ramsey left out of Wales squad with future up in the air

 Pumas boss Efrain Juarez refused to address Ramsey’s situation after their game last weekend, saying: “Honestly, I think the club will provide information about that in due time.”

-Ramsey made a surprise move to Mexico last summer after leaving hometown club Cardiff, whom he briefly managed at the end of last season, to keep alive his ambition of playing at the 2026 World Cup.
+Ramsey made a surprise move to Mexico over the summer after leaving hometown club Cardiff, whom he briefly managed at the end of last season, to keep alive his ambition of playing at the 2026 World Cup.

 The former Arsenal and Juventus midfielder’s debut was delayed by his recovery from hamstring surgery in March and he has made only six appearances for Pumas, three of them starts.